 The Council operates through its Secretariat, the Federal Office.
 The Federal Office is the headquarters and the administrative centre for the Association, it assists all branch associations with compliance issues and promotes and supports good governance throughout the 14 branch associations.
 The USPSA, in addition to its primary role as an advocating body, is responsible for engaging with CROP Agencies, member country governments, national, regional and international organizations in pursuit of USPSA’s objectives, the Student Charter and its Transformative Plan.

 How was it formed?

-The USPSA is acknowledged by article 16 of the Royal Charter granted to the University by her Majesty the Queen of England on the 4th of February 1970 at the Buckingham Palace.
-The Parent/Umbrella body of USP Students known as the USPSA/ USPSA Federal was formalized by an ordinance of the 70th USP Council, with our motto of One Ocean, One People, One Voice and One Journey”
+The USPSA is acknowledged by article 16 of the Royal Charter granted to the University by her late Majesty, the former Queen of United Kingdom (Elizabeth II) on the 4th of February 1970 at the Buckingham Palace.

 What are we working towards?